 7. Take a Boat Ride

 The local isletas (little islands) were formed when Volcano Mombacho blew its top many eons ago.
 An outing to the isletas is a refreshing way to escape the heat of the city and see local birdlife and monkeys.
 Older and active children might prefer to explore via Kayak.

 Ride to the top of this Volcano in an old army truck and get awesome views.
 There a several walk trails around the top of the volcano and with views of the crater; probably best appreciated by tweens and up.
 Also, everyone loves the zip line located at the base of Mombacho Volcano!

 Do as the locals do and go for a walk along the Malecon of Lake Cocibolca.
 You can check out the playground equipment in the area called ‘Turismo’ but so far we have felt it was a bit seedy/ shady and haven’t played on it.
 (Disappointing, as there is only two playgrounds in Granada that we have found: Turismo and Parque Sandino, which is decrepit.)

 Not literally; the local Nicaraguan ice-cream is called “Eskimo” and is creamy and delicious.
 Sitting in a sweltering ice cream parlour enjoying an Eskimo is a typical Nica thing to do!

 While there are plenty of foreigner or tourist restaurants in Granada (see Garden Café above) there are two restaurants that local kids love; as we visit Granada to see family, we always make a visit to these two, which get thumbs up from our kids and the locals

 - Tip Top; fried chicken with an indoor playground.
 Useful if the kids are looking for something that reminding them of home.

-Depending where you fall on the ‘street food with kids’ our two Nica favourites are:
+Depending where you fall on the ‘street food with kids’ our two Nica favorites are: